Skip to the main content.

 9 min read

 Inefficient systems and processes might be holding your hospital or healthcare organization back from reaching its full potential with internal communications.
-As 2021 approaches, it’s a great time to look at your systems to see if you can make any improvements and overcome common challenges in healthcare communication.
+It's worth taking stock of your current systems to identify opportunities for improvement and overcome the most common challenges in healthcare communication.

-Other challenges in healthcare communication include delays in nurses and physicians communicating with one another, which can have poor outcomes for patients.
-Alarm fatigue - where there are beeps and bells sounding off all the time due to the nature of the healthcare environment - can mean that employees “tune out” to important alarms is also a problem.
+Other challenges in healthcare communication include delays in communication between nurses and physicians, which can lead to poor patient outcomes.
+Alarm fatigue - where there are beeps and bells sounding off all the time due to the nature of the healthcare environment - can mean that employees “tune out” to important alarms, which is also a problem.

 All of this makes traditional communication methods, such as email, even more challenging in this sector.
 Around the world, across a variety of industries, email overload has become a really big problem for communicators as employees are burdened by so many emails hitting their inboxes every day, they don’t have time to open them all.
 This means important information is missed.